 - Flour - I like to use Easy Blend Flour to avoid lumps.

-- Milk (cream) - I am loosey-goosey adding liquid - her 4 cups of water is not quite enough.
+- Milk (cream) - I am loosey-goosey re adding liquid - her 4 cups of water is not quite enough, so I have added milk, cream, etc.

 - Updates - some striking differences in her 1989 version: 4 cups leeks, 4 cups potatoes and 7 cups water (and 2 tsp. salt) tossed together and cooked for 20-30 minutes.
 (Wow, I think I would miss that lovely fragrance of leeks and butter.)
 She notes that the water could be chicken stock, and that milk, cream or crème fraîche could be added.